amgorithm/Project-2/README.md

 # Description

 As part of our second project on General Assembly’s Software Engineering course, we were assigned a week to create a React application that uses a public API.
-I undertook this project solo and decided to go with a website that showcases poetry.
-I used the PoetryDB API which can be accessed here: https://poetrydb.org
+I undertook this project solo and set to create an application that consumed a literature-based API.
+As an avid reader of poetry, I was pleased to have found the PoetryDB API--its clean and consistent code made working with it a smooth process.

 The technical requirements set for the project included the need to:

-1. Consume a public API – this could be anything but it must make sense for your project.
+1. Consume a public API – this could be anything but it must make sense for your project
-2. The app should include a router - with several “pages”.
+2. The app should include a router - with several “pages”
-3. Include wireframes - that you designed before building the app.
+3. Include wireframes - that you designed before building the app
-4. Have semantically clean HTML - you make sure you write HTML that makes structural sense rather than thinking about how it might look, which is the job of CSS.
+4. Have semantically clean HTML - you make sure you write HTML that makes structural sense rather than thinking about how it might look, which is the job of CSS
-5. Be deployed online and accessible to the public.
+5. Be deployed online and accessible to the public

+###### Technologies used

+- HTML5
+- CSS
+- JavaScript (ES6)
+- ReactJS
+- Git
+- GitHub

 ## Deployment link

-The POESY application can be accessed here: https://inspiring-naiad-c1ba6f.netlify.app/
+The POESY application can be accessed here: https://poesy.netlify.app/

 ## Getting Started/Code Installation